croquet/croquet/historic/sdk/tutorials/1_1_hello_world.md

 3. Writing a proper model/view application.

 ## Using the Croquet.js library
-All of the Croquet client support code is included within the Croquet.js library.
+All of the Croquet support code is included within the Croquet.js library.
 Typically, to access it within your Javascript application you add it to your HTML:

 ```
 <script src="https://croquet.studio/sdk/croquet-latest.min.js"></script>